Floor Preparation

 Perimeter Expansion Foam

-Is necessary as there is some contraction and expansion within the screed usually within the first 24 to 48 hours of curing.
+This is necessary as there is some contraction and expansion within the screed usually within the first 24 to 48 hours of curing.